Pointe-noire Republic Of The Congo Travel Guide

 Gain knowledge of local currency, average costs, and money-saving ways to your stay in Pointe-Noire.

-Health and safety measures are crucial for a trouble-no-cost journey.
+Health and safety measures are crucial for a trouble-complimentary trip.
 Be aware of necessary vaccinations and local health considerations.

 French is the official language, widely spoken in business and government.
-Lingala and Kituba (Monokutuba) are important local languages spoken by many residents.
+Lingala and Kituba (Monokutuba) are important local languages spoken among many residents.
 A few basic French phrases can improve interactions.

 A firm handshake is a common greeting.
 Address elders and those in authority with respect.